-INTERVENTION/ DESCRIPTION RESOURCE Aided language displays (also known as core boards.)
-An 'aided language display' is a symbol display where all the relevant symbolised vocabulary for a specific activity is displayed on a single page.
-They are a useful tool to support students to communicate in a functional way, within various activities throughout the day.
-Vocabulary is organised to help combine words and build simple sentences from left to right across the display.
-Visual Timetable A visual timetable shows what is happening over a certain period of time in a visual way.
+INTERVENTION/ RESOURCE DESCRIPTION Visual Timetable A visual timetable shows what is happening over a certain period of time in a visual way.
 It might use real photographs, cartoon pictures or symbols.
 It could show a short amount of time e.g. what is happening now and what is going to happen next or it could show longer periods, such as the plan for part of, or all of the day.
 Simply, a visual timetable shows the plan, in pictures.
 Colourful Semantics/ Stories Colourful semantics is an approach to support spoken and written language learning across the curriculum.
 It aims to help children develop skills when it comes to sentence development, understanding questions, developing narrative, understanding written text and developing vocabulary.
 Colourful semantics are often used to support children with speech and language difficulties, including those who have difficulties with word order, vocabulary difficulties or expressive and receptive language difficulties.
 It can also be helpful for children who have English as an additional language (EAL).
-Blank Levels Blank's Levels of Questioning is a questioning framework developed by Marion Blank, a renowned psychologist.
-There are four levels of questioning which move from simple, concrete questions to more difficult, abstract questions.
-Blank's questions encourage development of general language and vocabulary as well as skills in comprehension, reasoning, inferencing, predicting and problem solving.

 Social Stories Social stories were created by Carol Gray in 1991.
 They are short descriptions of a particular situation, event or activity, which include specific information about what to expect in that situation and why.
-Social stories can be used to: Develop self-care skills (for example, how to clean teeth, wash hands or get dressed), social skills (for example, sharing, asking for help, saying thank you, interrupting) and academic abilities.
-Help someone to understand how others might behave or respond in a particular situation.
-Help others understand the perspective of an autistic person and why they may respond or behave in a particular way.

-Help a person to cope with changes to routine and unexpected or distressing events (for example, absence of teacher, moving house, thunderstorms).
-Provide positive feedback to a person about an area of strength or achievement in order to develop self-esteem.
-As a behavioural strategy (for example, what to do when angry, how to cope with obsessions).
-Comic Strip Conversations Comic strip conversations, created by Carol Gray, are simple visual representations of conversation.
-They can show: The things that are actually said in a conversation.
-How people might be feeling.
-What people's intentions might be.
-Comic strip conversations use stick figures and symbols to represent social interactions and abstract aspects of conversation, and colour to represent the emotional content of a statement or message.
-Communication In Print Communicate In Print 3 is a desktop publishing program for creating symbol-supported resources for printing.
+Social stories can be used to: • Develop self-care skills (for example, how to clean teeth, wash hands or get dressed), social skills (for example, sharing, asking for help, saying thank you, interrupting) and academic abilities. • Help someone to understand how others might behave or respond in a particular situation. • Help others understand the perspective of an autistic person and why they may respond or behave in a particular way. • Help a person to cope with changes to routine and unexpected or distressing events (for example, absence of teacher, moving house, thunderstorms). • Provide positive feedback to a person about an area of strength or achievement in order to develop self-esteem. • As a behavioural strategy (for example, what to do when angry, how to cope with obsessions).
+Comic Strip Comic strip conversations, created by Carol Gray, are simple visual Conversations representations of conversation.
+They can show: Communication In Print Communicate In Print 3 is a desktop publishing program for creating symbol-supported resources for printing.
 It is a tool for anyone wanting to make accessible materials for their school, the symbols help to create materials that are visually accessible to all pupils.
 Mind Maps A mind map is a graphical way to represent ideas and concepts.
 It is a visual thinking tool that helps structuring information, helping you to better analyse, comprehend, recall and generate new ideas.
 Mind maps enable pupils to see the "bigger picture", make out relationships between individual pieces of information and understand hierarchy and connections.
 They can help students by enabling them to easily divide topics into clear and manageable chunks of information.